davewatters/pwnytrap/README.md

 <h2 align="center"><img src="readme-docs/.png"></h2>
 <h2 align="center"><img src="readme-docs/.png"></h2>

-On program start I tested that the credentials file exists and is contains a readabe API key.
+On program start I tested that the credentials file exists and contains a readabe API key.
 The first error shows if the file can't be found and the second if its contents are not valid, e.g. I removed the colon delimiter from the JSON api key data.
-In either either case the program can't continue, clearly informs teh user, and gracefully exits.
+In either either case the program can't continue, clearly informs the user, and gracefully exits.
 <h2 align="center"><img src="readme-docs/test-creds-file-not-found-err.png"></h2>
 <h2 align="center"><img src="readme-docs/test-creds-json-decode-err.png"></h2>